-The major in Communication provides students with an understanding of theories, methods, and practices of communication, with an emphasis on the following areas: identities and relationships, textual analysis, and structures and institutions.
+The Communication Major provides students with an understanding of theories, methods, and practices of communication, with an emphasis on the following areas: texts and representation, identities and relationships, and structures and institutions.

 COMM 2010: Public Opinion and the Media (3)

 Professor Yilmaz: Polls are considered important for the democratic system.
 Governments are elected for a certain period of time, and public opinion polls are often seen as necessary tools for public officials to measure the public's pulse in the period between elections and to address their policy concerns.
 For generations of citizens who grew up with opinion polls, the notion of public opinion is seen as a naturally existing phenomenon.
 But what actually is public opinion?
 Is there such thing as public opinion in the first place?
 How is public opinion produced and used by the media and the political elite?
 Who influences public opinion and how?
 What is the media's role in shaping public opinion polls?
 The purpose of this course is to critically examine the ways in which public opinion is measured, constructed and used in politics.

 COMM 2220: New Media and Internet Studies (3)

 Professor White: Histories and theories associated with the Internet and other forms of new media.
 The main course objectives are to learn how to analyze Internet settings and employ new media methods.
 We consider how new media technologies are identified as tools and the ways they are critiqued for producing gendered, racial, and sexual identities.
 Topics include: afrofuturism, cyberfeminism, science fiction, the web, social networking, fan fiction, hypertext, Internet authorship and surveillance.

 COMM 2230: Interpersonal Communication (3)